tjameswhite/squicons/README.md

 Favicons in 25 sizes, numerically named to easily identify which get used.

 Trying to figure out exactly which sizes are needed for favicons is a confusing mass of information.
-While most sites list every size and note which ones are outdated, there is little consensious about what the subset of sizes should be.
-In order to find out for myself what sizes get used, I created 25 crude numerically named icons for easy identification.
+Sites list a variety of sizes with notes on when and where the icons suposedly getused.
+There are a variety of "essential sizes" listed, but not any consistent real-world list.
+In order to find out for myself what sizes get used, I created 25 crude, numerically named icons for easy identification.

 ## <abbr title="Too long, didn't read">TL/DR</abbr>

 You only need 2 favicons: 32px, 180px.

 ## Short Resuts

+I tested a variety of browsers to see which icons got used in the browser tab and bookmark (bar, sidebar, etc).
+Also tested was the new tab (aka Start page) screen which lists either recent sites or a selection from bookmark/favorites.
+Additional tests include saving to the homescreen on mobile (both Apple and Android), and pinning to the Taskbar and Start bar in Windows 10.

 | Icon | Browser tab | Bookmark | New Tab | Reading List | Homescreen | TaskBar | Startbar |
 |------|-------------|----------|---------|--------------|------------| ------- | -------- |